marth8880/ConfigUtility/README.md

 The tabs and settings are configured through the bundled `config.json` file.
 Please see [HERE](https://cheatography.com/gaston/cheat-sheets/json/ "JSON cheat sheet") for more about JSON file syntax (but really it's pretty simple).

-Under the first pair of brackets, here are the following fields:
+Inside the initial pair of brackets, here are the following fields:

 | Field | Type | Required | Comment |
 |---|---|---|---|